unoplatform/Uno.Wasm.Bootstrap/Readme.md

     }
 }
 ```
+* In visual studio, press `F5` or **Debug**, then **Start debugging**
+* A browser window will appear with your application
+* The output of the Console.WriteLine will appear in the javascript debugging console

+### Alternate deployment path using Linux (or Windows Subsystem for Linux)
+See below the instructions on how to install the **Windows Subsystem for Linux**.
 * Build the project, the WASM output will be located in `bin\Debug\netstandard2.0\dist`.
 * Run the `server.py`, which will open an HTTP server on http://localhost:8000.
 On Windows, use Python tools or the excellent Linux Subsystem.
-* The output of the Console.WriteLine will appear in the javascript debugging console
+* The output of the `Console.WriteLine` will appear in the javascript debugging console

+### Upgrading from previous versions of the Uno.Wasm.Bootstrap package
+Previously, the suggested project structure was a .NET Standard 2.0 project using the non-web projects SDK.
+To emable debugging and easier deployment, the support for `Microsoft.NET.Sdk.Web` has been added.

+To upgrade a project:
+- Change `Microsoft.NET.Sdk` to `Microsoft.NET.Sdk.Web` in the Sdk attribute of your project
+- Add the `<DotNetCliToolReference Include="Uno.Wasm.Bootstrap.Cli" Version="1.0.0-dev.1" />` item in the same item group as the other nuget packages.

 ## Linker configuration
 The mono-wasm tooling uses the [ILLinker](https://github.com/mono/linker/tree/master/linker), and can be configured using a linker directives file.